An Amazing 14-Vehicle Light Painting in a Garage Condo

 These two Quarter Horses are "Boujee", an 8-year-old, and "Rookie", a 12-year-old.
 Both of these beautiful horses have competed, and placed, in Amateur Pro Association (APA) women’s barrel racing with Jim's daughter, Madison, at the reins!

-The "other" horsepower that we've got are a 1967 C2 Corvette Roadster Convertible L79, as well as a 2023 C8 Corvette 70th Anniversary Edition Z51!
-Truly lots of horsepower in this beautiful light painting!
+The "other" horsepower that we've got in this truly one-of-a-kind image are a 1967 C2 Corvette Roadster Convertible L79, as well as a 2023 C8 Corvette 70th Anniversary Edition Z51!
+As you can see, there's lots of horsepower in this beautiful light painting!

 I met Jim in 2024 at "Corvettes in Paradise" at the Lake of the Ozarks Corvette Club Show.
 His stunning '67 Corvette won me over.
 I presented him with my "Photographers Choice Award", and plans were made to light paint it sometime in the future.